Francisco5674/Regularity/README.md

 ### Regular (Regular_case.csv) and Unregular (Unregular_case.csv) outputs

 Both cases report their results in a csv file with the parameters behind the behavior.
-The last column always reports whether the function presents a decreasing (1) or non decreasing (0) behavior.
+The last column always reports 0 when there is at least one non decreasing zone, otherwise, it reports 1.